Web beacon

-A web beacon is a technique used on web pages and email to unobtrusively (usually invisibly) allow checking that a user has accessed some content.
+A web beacon is an element used on web pages or in emails to determine if and when a user has accessed some content.
+Web beacons are usually unseen HTML elements that track a webpage's views based on the user's computer sending an HTML request.
+When implemented using JavaScript, they may be called JavaScript tags.
 Web beacons are typically used by third parties to monitor the activity of users at a website for the purpose of web analytics or page tagging.
 They can also be used for email tracking.
-When implemented using JavaScript, they may be called JavaScript tags.
+When the user visits the webpage again, these beacons are connected to cookies established by the server, facilitating undisclosed user tracking.

-Using such beacons, companies and organizations can track the online behaviour of web users.
-At first, the companies doing such tracking were mainly advertisers or web analytics companies; later social media sites also started to use such tracking techniques, for instance through the use of buttons that act as tracking beacons.
+Using such beacons, companies and organizations can track the online behavior of web users.
+Companies started tracking for advertising or web analytics purposes; later social media sites also started to use such tracking techniques through the use of buttons that act as tracking beacons.

 In 2017, W3C published a candidate specification for an interface that web developers can use to create web beacons.

 Overview

-A web beacon is any of several techniques used to track who is visiting a web page.
+A web beacon can be implemented through various techniques used to track who is visiting a web page.
 They can also be used to see if an email was read or forwarded or if a web page was copied to another website.

 The first web beacons were small digital image files that were embedded in a web page or email.
 The image could be as small as a single pixel (a "tracking pixel") and could have the same colour as the background, or be completely transparent.
 When a user opens the page or email where such an image is embedded, they might not see the image, but their web browser or email reader automatically downloads the image, requiring the user's computer to send a request to the host company's server, where the source image is stored.
 This request provides identifying information about the computer, allowing the host to keep track of the user.

 This basic technique has been developed further so that many types of elements can be used as beacons.
 Currently, these can include visible elements such as graphics, banners, or buttons, but also non-pictorial HTML elements such as the frame, style, script, input link, embed, object, etc., of an email or web page.

 The identifying information provided by the user's computer typically includes its IP address, the time the request was made, the type of web browser or email reader that made the request, and the existence of cookies previously sent by the host server.
 The host server can store all of this information, and associate it with a session identifier or tracking token that uniquely marks the interaction.